Low carb sushi rolls

 - Squeeze out excess liquid using a cheesecloth or a clean kitchen cloth.

 - Add rice vinegar and salt.

 - Assemble the sushi rolls.
 Start by placing the rectangular nori sheets with the shiny side down on a bamboo mat (included in most sushi kits).

 - Spread the cauliflower rice in a ½ inch (1 cm) thick even layer so it covers ¾ of the sheet.
 Leave some space at the far edge so you can close the roll later.

-- Add thinly sliced salmon, cucumber, avocado and daikon in the middle.
-Add some mayonnaise and sesame seeds, if you're using any.
+- Add thinly sliced salmon, cucumber, avocado, and daikon in the middle.
+Add some mayonnaise and sesame seeds, if you're using.

 - Start rolling firmly but carefully, and close by brushing water on the rice-free edge.

-- Lift from the mat and cut with a really sharp damp knife.
+- Lift from the mat and cut with a very sharp damp knife.
 Serve with ginger, soya and wasabi paste.

 How many rolls per serving?